wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/2-08  Shardjammer Finding Khyber Shards.md

 **Failure**: The prison is shut down, but doing so unleashes a final blast of eldritch energy that deals 4d6 force damage to each PC in the chamber.

-### Conclusion
+#### Conclusion

 With Toraash defeated and the survivors freed, the threat to Blackroot is ended.
 When the conjunction between Mabar and Xoriat ends in a few hours, the deep gate (see Scene 5) will close and stay sealed for decades.
 Any surviving cultists are freed from the influence of Khyber and can return to their lives.
 A concealed staircase leads to a well-concealed secret entrance outside, on the back side of the cave.

-**What’s Next?**

-Whether the PCs were sent to find the Coat of Eyes or not, they need to decide if they want to take it in the aftermath of the adventure.
+**What’s Next?** Whether the PCs were sent to find the Coat of Eyes or not, they need to decide if they want to take it in the aftermath of the adventure.
 Regardless, the Coat of Eyes remains tied to the daelkyr Belashyrra.
 Consider the following possibilities.
 - The daelkyr have no desire to see the world fall to the Dreaming Dark or the Lords of Dust.
 Though Belashyrra remains as rapacious as all of his kind, he might offer guidance through the Coat to help the PCs defeat other forces of evil.
 - The Coat might give its bearer visions of wonders deep within Khyber, suggesting places the PCs could explore.
 This could be a source of adventure, but what motivates the artifact?
 - The Coat and its wearer have roles to play in the Prophecy.
-Both the dragons of the Chamber and the Lords of Dust might try to gain the PCs’ favor—or to control them.
+Both the dragons of the Chamber and the Lords of Dust might try to gain the PCs’ favor — or to control them.

 [[Coat of Eyes]]